 Evaluate and Manage Suppliers

-One of the most critical elements of strategic sourcing is effective supplier management.
+One of the most critical elements of strategic sourcing in the food and beverage industry is effective supplier management.
 It’s all but impossible to achieve this goal when using multiple systems.
 Consolidating all the supplier information in a single system, including the capability to track and manage communications and messaging, is a huge win.
 By doing this, the procurement team can effectively manage their relationship with all suppliers globally—and it helps the suppliers to have a better relationship with the company as well.

 Having centralized and up-to-date supplier information also makes it possible to quickly evaluate suppliers based on their performance, creating an award decision easier and not based purely on price.